Ukrainians pore over grisly aftermath of atrocities

 The group said it also saw numerous small holes in the ground, scattered over a large area, that suggested the use of cluster bombs.
 Russia has denied using cluster munitions in Ukraine.
 The use of such weapons against civilians can be a violation of international law.

-Attacks on medical facilities and workers are deemed war crimes, and Russia has been accused of striking multiple medical facilities during the conflict, including a maternity hospital in the besieged southern port city of Mariupol, scene of some of the worst suffering of the war.
+Attacks on medical facilities and workers are deemed war crimes, and Russia has been accused of striking multiple medical facilities during the conflict, including a maternity hospital in the besieged southern port city of Mariupol, which is part of the Donbas and has been the scene of some of the worst suffering of the war.

 British defense officials said 160,000 people remained trapped by Russian air strikes and heavy fighting in that city, without electricity, communication, medicine, heat or water.